 That was, until King Louis XIII built a hunting lodge there.
 Several expansions meant it would eventually become home to one of the most lavish royal palaces in Europe.

-The Palace of Versailles is famously associated with Marie Antoinette – of ‘let them eat cake!’ fame (although it’s likely a misquote).
-You’ll certainly feel like part of the aristocracy as you wander around enjoying gorgeous sights like the Hall of Mirrors.
+The Palace of Versailles is famously associated with Marie Antoinette – of ‘let them eat cake!’ fame (although that’s certainly a misquote).
+You’ll certainly feel like part of the aristocracy as you wander around enjoying gorgeous sights like the Hall of Mirrors where the Treaty of Versailles to end World War I was signed.

 Although the palace is by far the most famous sight in Versailles, you can also explore the wider town which is quite picturesque.